-Top Videos On Drone Technology
+Top Drone Technology Videos

 Below I have 2 videos which explain more about drone technology.
 The first video is by top UAV scientist Raffaello D’Andrea who gives us a terrific understanding of the software science behind UAV technology.
-He discusses the science of algorithm, control theory and model based design.
+He discusses the science of algorithms, control theory and model based design.

 The below video explains both the present and future of science and technology behind military unmanned aerial vehicles such as the Predator and the Reaper.

-Up to a few years ago, quite a big of the technology from military drones made their way into the consumer and business drones.
+Up to a few years ago, much of the technology from military drones made their way into the consumer and business drones.

 In the past few years, we have seen massive investment in drones especially in the business and consumer drone sector.
 Drone technology and innovation has really leaped forwarded in the past few years.